 Kahran LaTourette (He/They) is an Indigenous-Japanese mixed race peer advocate and student at Evergreen State College.
 Kahran has lived experience with housing instability and transitional housing that brought him to his work focus on protecting participants’ autonomy in support programs and other resources.
 Kahran was a Library Assistant at the Downtown Olympia Library.
 Through his work at the library, Kahran got in contact with the Office of Homeless Youth (OHY) and became a part of the Youth Homelessness Prevention Steering committee made up of lived experts and Caregivers.
 After 6 months of working with OHY steering committee, Kahran left his position at the library and continues to work with other organizations on homelessness prevention and support.

 Rainiel Malayao joined Innovations Human Trafficking Collaborative on March 31, 2021.
-He is the Program Coordinator for the Treasury Rent Assistance Program (T-RAP).
+He is currently the IT support/website manager for IHTC.
 He has more than 10 years of experience working as a Computer Technical Support Representative for various contact center industries.
 He believes that consistency is better than intensity.
 Start small yielding consistent results, then work your way up.
 He is living with his partner and two energetic kids.
 Outside of work, he is a father and a motorcycle adventure rider.
 He also believes that no journey is too long with the right company.